 Parades, confetti, costumes, shows, musical troupes and, of course, family and children’s entertainment including a make-up stand, will be on the scene.

-And this beautiful evening closes at 10pm on the Place de la Mairie with a large family dance with a DJ.
+And this beautiful evening closes at 10pm on the Place de la Mairie with a grand ball hosted by a DJ, as in previous years.

-From the Place du Palais to the narrow streets of Monaco-Ville – Street parades in the company of African animals, Zebralafon and ostriches, all in a lively festive atmosphere provided by three musical troupes!
+The 2023 edition of the Sciaratu will be themed around the circus.
+From the Place du Palais to the narrow streets of Monaco-Ville – street parades, circus mini-show, fire-eaters, all in a lively festive atmosphere provided by musical troupes!

 Lots of things for the kids including:

 – Don’t miss the Big DJ evening on the Place de la Mairie from 10 p.m. to midnight.

 For further information: (+377) 93 15 06 03 or email@example.com

 The tradition of the Monaco Carnival evolved over many centuries.
 In the past, the streets of the Rock were alive with the Carnival before Lent.
 It was a riotous affair with people in disguise.
 Sometimes women would dress up as men and men would dress as women.
 And the younger folk, mainly men would create a mannequin of straw and rags, “u payassu”.

 There would follow a melée of throwing eggs, flour, lemons and oranges or whatever food could be thrown at each other.

 At the end of the Carnival, a conflagration as the “u payassu” was hung and burned on a terrace of the Palace.